OscarValerock/PowerQueryFunctions/README.md

 - Kim Burgess' [repository, m-tools](https://github.com/acaprojects/m-tools/blob/master/M.pq) was instrumental when defining the usage of the functions, the readme file and the idea of "compiling" the functions in a single file to import.

 ## Usage
+### Use under your own risk
+This library is still on very early stages and lots

 ### Library installation and usage

 This library is "imported" into Power Query by following these steps: